ej-liu/idle-demo/README.md

 # idle-demo
-An application that tracks active and idle time using [Idle Timer](https://github.com/thorst/jquery-idletimer), compatible with Electron.
+An cross-platform application that detects active and idle time using [Idle Timer](https://github.com/thorst/jquery-idletimer), records active and idle time, and tracks keyboard activity.
+Made with [Electron](https://electron.atom.io/).
+### About
+* Starts idle time clock after a specified duration (default = 3 seconds) of keyboard and mouse inactivity.
+* Starts active time clock when user moves/clicks the mouse over the Idle Demonstration window or when the user presses a key on the keyboard.
+* Records cumulative quantity of keystrokes for the standard keyboard keys
+* Prints string of characters from key logging
 ### Run
 Requires [Node.js](https://nodejs.org/en/).
 ````